kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 42: January 3, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Continued the Face Recognition application.
+Created SignIn and Register routes.
+Learning a lot about props and states.

+**Thoughts**: I almost finishing this course.
+I'm so happy with the progress that I'm making.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-project/commit/84546b247f90be67b46e31eeb08b5f233fcfd6c6)

+---

 ### Day 41: January 2, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued the Face Recognition application.
 Learning about the Clarifai API and how to incorporate that into my face-recognition app.